50-26-Great Vocals

 Writer/Composer: Jule Styne / Bob Merrill (1964)

-This classic number, one of the greatest production numbers ever recorded, and filmed, could also serve as one of the first female music videos.
-As one of the most successful vocalists of the 20th century, her voice has been instantly recognized from the early 1960s on.
-She won the respect from a music industry that for years had been over-dominated by male performers.
+This classic number, one of the greatest production numbers ever filmed and recorded, could also serve as one of the first female music videos.
+As one of the most successful vocalists of the 20th century, her soprano 3+octave voice is instantly recognized from the early 1960s through the 2010s.
+She won the respect from a music industry that for years had been over-dominated and saturated by male performers.
 Multi-talented in every sense of the word, she sang, wrote songs, acted, and produced.
-She belts this showstopper right out of the park!…Absolutely Sensational!
+The scene, straight from the movie, Funny Girl, lives long in our memory, and her vocal delivery is simply one of the best ever presented on the screen.
+The finale is unforgettable and her ability to hold that last note, simply Stunning and Legendary.
+She belts this showstopper right out of the park!… Sensational!

 29. PURPLE RAIN “Purple Rain” (1984)

-Vocalist: Prince & the Revolution
+Vocalist: Prince (Rogers Nelson) & the Revolution

 Writer/Composer: Prince (Rogers Nelson) 1984)

-One of the premier hitmakers of the 1980s and 90s, Prince’s output of his music compositions seemed endless—hundreds of his songs were never published.
-As a multi-talented musician / producer / songwriter, and exceptional guitar player, he soars into outer space here reaching a falsetto crescendo by the end as few singers ever could.
-Already listed by legions of fans as one of the greatest of R&B, Soul, Funk singers, the studio production of this song is astonishing, his delivery of this Rock / R & B classic is nothing short of a masterpiece…Astounding!
+As one of the premier hitmakers of the 1980s and 90s, Prince’s output of his music compositions seemed endless—hundreds of his songs were never published.
+He was a multi-talented musician / producer / songwriter, and exceptional guitar player—he soars into outer space here reaching a falsetto crescendo by the end of the song as few singers ever could or would.
+Already embraced by legions of fans as one of the greatest of R&B / Soul / Funk / Rock singers, the studio production of this song is astonishing, his delivery of this Rock / R & B classic is nothing short of a masterpiece.
+The song is a journey, and what a trip!
+He pleads with Soul, squeals with Gospel dynamics and shows incredible versatility as a recording genius.
+Here he displays dazzling moments of deep emotion…Absolutely Astounding!

 28. GEORGIA ON MY MIND (1960)

-Vocalist: Ray Charles
+Vocalist: Ray Charles and Chorus

 Writer/Composer: Hoagy Carmichael / Stuart Gorrell (1930)